 For Fall, all I did was hang a Dollar Tree burlap leaf and a few felted acorns that I picked up at Lee & Co.

-Top of China Cabinet
+Decorating The Top of China Cabinet For Fall

 On top of the cabinet, I added an oval wicker basket for a little bit of height.
 Across the front, I strung a garland made from pine cones, raffia pumpkins, and leaves (Michael’s).
 Then a green pitcher with some dried flowers from my garden.

 It’s Fall…so I think it’s required I pop pumpkins somewhere in here.

 A couple of pumpkins filled in the rest of this space.
 One a faux green and the other a rattan pumpkin (I’ve had it for close to 10 years I think)